grnhse/greenhouse-api-docs/source/includes/harvest/_prospect_pools.md

 | Parameter | Description |
 |-----------|-------------|
-| per_page | Return up to this number of objects per response.
+| *per_page | Return up to this number of objects per response.
 Must be an integer between 1 and 500.
 Defaults to 100.
-| page | A cursor for use in pagination.
+| *page | A cursor for use in pagination.
 Returns the n-th chunk of `per_page` objects.
+| *skip_count | If `true`, the performance of retrieving prospect pools will improve.
+This will remove `last` from the `link` response header.

 <br>
 [See noteworthy response attributes.](#the-prospect-pool-object)